michaelschung/moon/README.md

 ## Introduction

-A simple web page exploring the phases of the moon (and related topics) by way of interactive graphics.
-Built in HTML/CSS/JavaScript, using p5.js for the visuals.
+An explainer article exploring the phases of the moon (and related topics) by way of interactive graphics.
+Built as a React app with Three.js graphics.

 ## Table of Contents